commonsharp/SurvivalProject-Server/README.md

 Server files for the game Survival Project, written in Java.

 # 21/03/2017
 * Game screen: two players (maybe more, haven't tested yet) can be at the same game.
-When a player moves, stops moving, attacks, defends? (need to check) and hit another player, the other player will see his actions.
+When a player moves, stops moving, attacks, defends, and hits another player, the other player will see his actions.
 * Quests: You can start a quest game.
 * Quests: You can finish a quest game.
 * Quests: You can kill monsters/chests/crystals to get elements/code/exp.